 This Quarterly Report on Form 10-Q (this Quarterly Report) contains forward-looking statements.
-The forward-looking statements are contained principally in the sections entitled "Risk factors," and "Management's discussion and analysis of financial condition and results of operations."
+The forward-looking statements are contained principally in the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- our expectations regarding our revenue, expenses and other operating results; - the timing or outcome of any of our domestic and international regulatory submissions; - our expectations of the reliability, accuracy and performance of our products and services, as well as expectations of the benefits to patients, clinicians and providers of our products and services; - future investments in our business, our anticipated capital expenditures and our estimates regarding our capital requirements, future revenues, expenses, reimbursement rates and needs for additional financing; - impact from future regulatory, judicial, and legislative changes or developments in the United States and foreign countries; - our ability to establish a sales force and acquire customers; - our expectations regarding our sales models; - the costs and success of our marketing efforts, and our ability to promote our brand; - our ability to increase demand for our products and services, obtain favorable coverage and reimbursement determinations from third-party payers and expand geographically; - our efforts to successfully develop and commercialize our products and services, including our ability to successfully conduct clinical trials; - our ability to successfully develop additional revenue opportunities and expand our product and service offerings, including our recently launched offerings; - the performance of our third-party suppliers and manufacturers; - our ability to effectively manage our growth, including our ability to retain and recruit personnel, and maintain our culture; - our ability to compete effectively with existing competitors and new market entrants; - the impact on our business of economic or political events or trends; - the size and growth potential of the markets for our products and services, and our ability to serve those markets; and - the rate and degree of market acceptance of our products and services.
+- our expectations regarding our revenue, expenses and other operating results; - the timing or outcome of any of our domestic and international regulatory submissions; - our planned regulatory clearance pathways; - our expectations of the reliability, accuracy and performance of our products and services, as well as expectations of the benefits to patients, clinicians and providers of our products and services; - our efforts and ability to scale-up manufacturing capabilities at a low-cost; - future investments in our business, our anticipated capital expenditures and our estimates regarding our capital requirements, future revenues, expenses, reimbursement rates and needs for additional financing; - · impact from future regulatory, judicial, and legislative changes or developments in the United States and foreign countries; - our ability to maintain and utilize our sales force and acquire customers; - our expectations regarding our sales models; - the costs and success of our marketing efforts, and our ability to promote our brand; - our ability to increase demand for our products and services, obtain and maintain favorable coverage and reimbursement determinations from third-party payers and expand geographically; - our efforts to successfully develop and commercialize our products and services, including our ability to successfully conduct clinical trials and studies; - our ability to successfully develop additional revenue opportunities and expand our product and service offerings, including our recently launched offerings and any third-party products that we may sell; - the performance of our third-party suppliers and manufacturers; - our ability to effectively manage our growth, including our ability to retain and recruit personnel, and maintain our culture; - our ability to compete effectively with existing competitors and new market entrants; - the impact on our business of economic or political events or trends; - the size and growth potential of the markets for our products and services, and our ability to serve those markets; and - the rate and degree of market acceptance of our products and services.